tigellus/Markdown/1. Critical Care for COVID-19/01. Mech Vent Introduction/Introduction to Mechanical Ventilation.md

 8. Settings & Modes of Mechanical Ventilation
 9. ETT & Intubation
 10. Identifying Ventilator Needs
-11. Troubleshooting the Ventilator
-12. Complications
+11. Complications
-13. Issues in Nursing Management
-14. Nursing Interventions
+12. Nursing Care of the Mechanically Ventilated Patient
-15. Weaning
+13. Weaning

 The course will consist of: